WCSpy/DiceAnalysis/README.md

 The process is also timed in case you are using this for testing system speeds (ex. time /1000 rolls)

 # Note
-This code can be optimised far more but I wanted it to look clean so that beginners can still understand what's happening
+This code can be optimised far more but I wanted it to look clean so that beginners can still understand it